 In the Turnofsky case, on November 25, 2019 several plaintiffs and their counsel moved to be selected as lead plaintiff and lead plaintiff's counsel.
 On April 24, 2020, the Court granted the motion of Carole Tibbs and the firm Bragar, Eagel & Squire, P.C.
 On July 17, 2020 the plaintiffs filed an amended complaint in Turnofsky.
 In addition to the prior claims, the amended complaint adds an additional director defendant and two investors as defendants, adds a claim against the Company and the underwriters for violating Section 12(a)(2) of the Securities Act.
+On September 15, 2020, the Company and the other defendants filed a motion to dismiss the amended complaint for failure to state a claim.
+On November 6, 2020, the plaintiffs filed their opposition to the motion to dismiss.
+The Company and the other defendants plan to file reply papers in support of the motion by December 7, 2020.

 The Priewe case was voluntarily dismissed on February 19, 2020.